simonw/llm-pdf-to-images/README.md

 - `dpi=N`: (optional) Dots per inch to use when rendering the PDF pages, which affects the resolution of the output images.
 Defaults to `300` if omitted.
 - `format=jpg|png`: (optional) Image format to use for the output.
 Can be either `jpg` (default) or `png`.
 - `quality=Q`: (optional) JPEG quality factor between 1 and 100.
 Only applies when using JPG format.
 Defaults to `30` if omitted.
 Higher values produce better quality but larger file sizes.
+- `image_count_constraint`: (optional) If the PDF contains a lot of images, you can set this to maximum number of resultant pages.
+The logic will try to combine the certain number of pages into a single image.
+This is useful for large documents with many images.
+The default value is `-1`, which means no concatenation.

 ### More examples